revdotcom/revai-java-sdk/README.md

 Below you can see an example of how to create, submit, delete, check on the status and view the other associated information of your custom vocabulary.

 ```
-// Initialize your client with your Rev.ai access token
+// Initialize your client with your Rev AI access token
 String accessToken = "Your Access Token";
 CustomVocabulariesClient customVocabulariesClient = new CustomVocabulariesClient(accessToken);